 - Data can’t be directly modified in a table

 - No data consistency in backups

-As a result, several MergeTree table engines exist to solve this deficiency - to solve for common scenarios where frequent data modifications would otherwise be necessary.
-Yet this can lead to unexpected behavior and non-standard queries.
+As a result, several MergeTree table engines exist to solve this deficiency—to solve common scenarios where frequent data modifications would otherwise be necessary.
+Yet, this can lead to unexpected behavior and non-standard queries.